Yard waste services have been impacted by the COVID-19 coronavirus. Learn more about changes to these services.

 Limbs and brush greater than four inches in diameter are collected.

-Composting Facility Drop-Off
+Compost Facility Drop-Off

-- Materials not accepted:
+- Materials NOT accepted:

 - Rocks, gravel